Stop Smoking For Good

 Other methods and hypnotherapy’s success rate

 And if you have already tried stopping, found it hard and started smoking again, sometimes after months without a cigarette, then your experience is not unusual.
-Your experience of trying and failing to stop may even lead you to believe that you are forever destined to be a smoker and can’t do it …..or maybe you concluded that the time was wrong and you need to pick a better time next time…… but somehow that next time is a long time coming around.
+Your experience of trying and failing to stop may even lead you to believe that you are forever destined to be a smoker ..or maybe you concluded that the time was wrong and you need to pick a better time next time…… but somehow that next time is a long time coming around.
 Hopefully, that time has come for you now.

 It is always worth remembering just how many people have given up smoking.
-In 1972 just under half of adults in the UK were smokers.
-By 1990 this had fallen to just under a third.
-At present, less than a sixth of UK adults are smokers and the numbers are dropping all the time.
-Yet all the millions of people around the world who stop smoking every year are not in anyway special or more able than you.
+In 1972 just under 50% of adults in the UK were smokers.
+By 1990 this had fallen to just under 33% and at present, it’s just under 12% of adults and the numbers are dropping all the time.
+Yet all the millions of people around the world who stop smoking every year are not in any way special or more able than you.
 You are just as capable as they are of stopping.
-Hypnotherapy with me just gives you the opportunity to discover this for yourself and to enjoy life more being a non-smoker.
+Hypnotherapy with me just allows you to discover this for yourself and to enjoy a healthier and longer life as a non-smoker.

 For more information please see the following resources: